\"Writing.Com

 On The Fast Track - Stalking Gators and Three-Legged Critters

-One of the secrets to being a good scoutmaster is to accept the training offered by the Boy Scouts of America, go camping in the great outdoors, and above all, try to stay a chapter ahead of the scouts!
+To be an effective scoutmaster one must attend the training sessions offered by the Boy Scouts of America, go camping in the great outdoors, listen to what Mother Nature is telling us, and above all, try to stay a chapter ahead of the scouts!

-During my tenure as the Scoutmaster for a Boy Scout Troop, I used to take the scouts to summer camp in the Sierra Nevada Mountains of California.
+During my tenure as the Scoutmaster for my son's Boy Scout Troop, I used to take the scouts to summer camp in the Sierra Nevada Mountains of California.
 One morning at camp, I awoke early and climbing out of my tent discovered that a light rain during the night had erased all footprints and settled the dust on the trails.
-Several scouts were already up and building a fire lay for morning campfire.
-On a nearby trail I discovered the tracks of an animal in the rain-freshened dirt.
-I called the scouts over and we set out to see where these tracks would lead.
+Our Assistant Scoutmaster already had the requisite pot of coffee perking on a Coleman stove.
+Several scouts were also up and building a fire lay for the morning campfire.
+On a nearby trail, I spotted the tracks of an animal in the rain-freshened dirt.
+I called the scouts over and we set out to see where these tracks would lead and what lesson Mother Nature expected us to learn.

 Using a Boy Scout Handbook we identified the animal tracks as those of a raccoon.
-Oddly each set of tracks included only three prints, indicating the critter had scurried along on two hind feet, but only one front paw.
+Curiously we could only see three prints in each set of tracks.
+The critter had scurried along on two hind feet, but only one front paw.
 As we followed the trail, the boys began to discuss just what might have caused this peculiar set of tracks.

 One scout suggested that a trap might have cost the raccoon a paw; another argued that it must have been the result of a predator's attack.
 At a curve in the trail the tracks veered towards a tall Sugarpine.
 But how could a three-legged raccoon possibly have climbed such a large tree?

-The mystery was solved when we found a torn open snack wrapper discarded at the base of the tree.
-We burst into laughter as we realized the tracks from our little "wounded" animal friend were actually set down by a healthy four-legged forager who had clutched his stolen prize tightly to his chest with one paw as he'd raced home.
+The truth revealed itself when we found a torn open snack wrapper discarded at the base of the tree.
+We burst into laughter as we realized the tracks from our little "wounded" animal friend were actually set down by a healthy four-legged forager who had clutched his stolen prize tightly to his chest with one paw as he had raced home.

-After our adventure with the "three-legged raccoon," I decided that in the future, when tracking animals, the scouts should stick to reading the signs they could see and not fill in details from their imaginations.
-However a weekend canoe trip with the scouts and several parents on California's Stanislaus River would soon put this vow to the test.
+After our adventure with the "three-legged raccoon," I decided that in the future when tracking animals, I needed to remind the scouts to stick to reading the signs as they are and not fill in details from their imaginations.
+However, a weekend canoe trip with the scouts and several parents on California's Stanislaus River would soon put this plan to the test.

 After an early breakfast at the campsite alongside the river, we began to survey the riverbank for a good place to launch the canoes.
 A scout shouted from upriver, "Here are the tracks from a beaver that came ashore; it looks like probably to feed on willow shoots."
 Recognizing an opportunity to study the tracks, I challenged the boys to tell me what happened along the riverbank, using only the tracks and signs left by the animals.